 Every student enters our program with a different level of experience.
 How do we develop education and training programs that address:

-- If knowledge is defined as; "Understanding gain through experience"; How could we really expect to adequately train people for a KM role, without prior on the job experience in a KM role?
+- If knowledge is defined as; "Understanding gained through experience"; How could we really expect to adequately train people for a KM role, without prior on the job experience in a KM role?